Rao Muhammad Ajmal Khan: Early life

-He was born on 20 August 1954.
+He was born on 20 August 1954. he is son of Rao Afzal, Who was MNA in 1977 & 88.

 Political career

 He was elected to the National Assembly of Pakistan as an independent candidate from Constituency NA-146 (Okara-IV) in the 2002 Pakistani general election.
 He received 62,711 votes and defeated Rao Muhammad Safdar Khan, a candidate of Pakistan Muslim League (Q) (PML-Q).
-In August 2003, he was appointed as Federal Parliamentary Secretary for petroleum and natural resources.
+In August 2003, he was appointed as Federal Parliamentary Secretary for petroleum and natural resources. in Jamali Government.

 He ran for the seat of the National Assembly as a candidate of PML-Q from Constituency NA-146 (Okara-IV) in the 2008 Pakistani general election but was unsuccessful.
 He received 46,006 votes and lost the seat to Manzoor Wattoo.
 In the same election, he ran for the seat of the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-192 (Okara-VIII) but was unsuccessful.
 He received 65 votes and lost the seat to Malik Ali Abbas Khokhar.

 He was re-elected to the National Assembly as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-146 (Okara-IV) in the 2013 Pakistani general election.
 He received 109,998 votes and defeated Manzoor Wattoo.
 During his tenure as Member of the National Assembly, he served as Federal Parliamentary Secretary for Industries and Production.

 He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-143 (Okara-III) in the 2018 Pakistani general election.

 He ran for the seat of the National Assembly as a candidate of PML-N from Constituency NA-137 (Okara-III) in the 2024 Pakistani general election but was unsuccessful.
 He lost the seat to Syed Raza Ali Gillani a PTI supported independent candidate.